NVIDIA/warp/docs/modules/tiles.rst

 Building with MathDx
 --------------------

-The tile operations described in `MathDx`_ require Warp to be built with the MathDx library.
+The tile operations described in `Linear Algebra`_ require Warp to be built with the MathDx library.
 Starting with Warp 1.5.0, PyPI distributions will come with out-of-the-box support for tile operations leveraging MathDx APIs.